thanhkien84/awesome-ExplainableAI/README.md

 - Bayesian Models

 #### Post-hoc explainability
-- Model-agnostic Techniques
+- Model-agnostic Techniques: Model-agnostic techniques for post-hoc explainability are designed to be plugged to any model with the intent of extracting some information from its prediction procedure.
+-- Explanation by simplification
+-- Feature relevance explanation
+-- LocalExplanations
+-- Visual explanation

-- Post-hoc Explainability in Shallow ML Models
+- Model-specific in Shallow ML Models
 -- Tree Ensembles, Random Forests and Multiple Classifier Systems -- SVM

-- Explainability in Deep Learning
+- Model-specific in Deep Learning
 -- Multi-layer Neural Networks
 -- Convolutional Neural Networks (CNNs)
 -- Recurrent Neural Networks (RNNs)